xucfxu/Dragon/README.md

 # Dragon
 I'm newer and learing.
-This is I first use GitHub and Dhango to set up a web Station.
+This is I first use GitHub and Dhango to set up a dynamic website.